A formula for $p$-completion by way of the Segal conjecture: Preliminaries

 The commutative rings $A(\cF)$ and $A_{p}^{\text{char}}(\cF)$ may be canonically identified after $p$-completion, but it is useful to distinguish between the two.
 The (non-multiplicative) map $\epsilon \colon \AG(S,S) \rightarrow A(S)$ induces a map

 which is a ring isomorphism by Theorem D in \cite{ReehIdempotent}.

 Let $I_\cF$ be the kernel of the augmentation map

-The ring $A(\cF)^{\wedge}_{p}$ is clearly $p$-complete.
-It is also complete with respect to the maximal ideal $(p)+I_\cF$ and these ideals give the same topology.
-This follows immediately from the fact that the ideals $(p)$ and $(p)+I_S$ give the same topology on $A(S)$ (Lemma \ref{lemmaIpadic}).
+\begin{remark} The ring $A(\cF)^{\wedge}_{p}$ is clearly $p$-complete.
+It is also complete with respect to the maximal ideal $(p)+I_\cF$ of $A(\cF)$ and these ideals give the same topology.
+This follows immediately from Lemma \ref{lemmaIpadic}, which states that the ideals $(p)$ and $(p)+I_S$ give the same topology on $A(S)$.